-6.10 The number of persons to whom any of the material is disclosed, and the extent of disclosure, must be limited to the minimum that is necessary for the authorised purposes set out in section 15(4) of the Act.
+- 6.4 The number of persons to whom any of the material is disclosed, and the extent of disclosure, must be limited to the minimum that is necessary for the authorised purposes secout in section 15(4) of the Act.
 This obligation applies equally to disclosure to additional persons within an agency, and to disclosure outside the agency.
 It is enforced by prohibiting disclosure to persons who do not hold the required security clearance, and also by the need-to-know principle: intercepted material must not be disclosed to any person unless that person's duties, which must relate to one of the authorised purposes, are such that he needs to know about the material to carry out those duties.
-In the same way only so much of the material may be disclosed as the recipient needs; for example if a summary of the material will suffice, no more than that should be disclosed.
+In the same way only so much of the material may be disclosed as the recipient needs; for example if a summary of the material will suffice, no more than that should be disclosed. - 6.5 The obligations apply not just to the original interceptor, but also to anyone to whom the material is subsequently disclosed.
+In some cases this will be achieved by requiring the latter to obtain the originator's permission before disclosing the material further.
+In others, explicit safeguards are applied to secondary recipients.